-Health Benefits of Gardens in Hospitals
+Health Benefits of Hospital Gardens

 Studies have shown that exposure to nature has a beneficial effect on health.
 From lower blood pressure to improved mood, being in or viewing the natural environment as opposed to the human-built environment has positive effects on our well-being.

 A stay in hospital can be stressful and upsetting.
-A pleasant environment can alleviate some of these symptoms.
-Hospital gardens have been shown to improve patient well-being, contributing to emotional, mental and physical health of patients, their families and staff.
+A pleasant therapeutic environment can alleviate some of these symptoms.
+Hospital gardens have been shown to improve patient well-being, contributing to the emotional, mental and physical health of patients, their families and staff.
 Patients’ hospital stays, medication intake, and negative feedback are reduced when access to nature is provided (Ulrich, 1984).

 Hospital gardens not only help healing they also promote well-being in patients, reducing anxiety, sadness and negative mood.
 According to two leaders in this field, Clare Cooper Marcus and Marni Barnes, healing comes because the gardens promote:

-1. Relief from symptoms
+Relief from symptoms

-2. Stress reduction
+Stress reduction

 Regardless of age or culture, humans find nature restorative.
 In one study, researchers Marcus and Barnes found that more than two-thirds of people choose a natural setting to retreat to when stressed.
 In another study, 95% of those interviewed said their mood improved after spending time outside, changing from depressed, stressed, and anxious to calmer and more balanced.